RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/simple_metric_PerResidueDensityFitMetric_complex_type.md

 -   **sliding_window_size**: Sliding window size for density calculation
 -   **match_res**: Use density correlation instead of a zscore to fit to density
 -   **mixed_sliding_window**: Use a window size of 3 for protein and 1 for glycans.
 May skew results.
--   **use_native**: Use a native set with in:file:native to do the selection for benchmarking purposes.
 -   **use_selector_as_zscore_mask**: Use the selector as true mask to calculate the Zscore.
 Otherwise, use it just as a selection for computation.
 Default true.

 ---